-- 1. Be at your assigned zone on time. - 2.
-Exercise extreme caution in getting to and from your assigned bus stop. - 3.
-Look in both directions before stepping from behind parked cars. - Stay well off the roadway until the bus comes to a complete stop and the bus driver indicates that it is safe to board. - 5.
-Do not play on or near the road while waiting for the bus to arrive. - 6.
-Look in both directions before crossing any roadway. - 7.
-Never walk on the road when there is a sidewalk or pathway. - 8.
-Always walk on the left side of the road facing on-coming traffic and step off the road when a motor vehicle approaches. - 9.
-Wait until the bus comes to a complete stop before trying to load and unload. - 10.
-Use the handrail while getting on/off the bus. - 11.
-If possible, wear white or light colored clothing or carry a flashlight when you walk on the roadway at night in order that the motoring public might be aware of your presence. - 12.
+- 1. Student temperatures will be taken upon entrance on the bus. - 2.
+In compliance with CDC guidelines, Students with a temperature of 99.1 or higher will not be able to ride the bus. - 3.
+Be at your assigned zone on time. - 4.
+Exercise extreme caution in getting to and from your assigned bus stop. - 5.
+Look in both directions before stepping from behind parked cars. - Stay well off the roadway until the bus comes to a complete stop and the bus driver indicates that it is safe to board. - 7.
+Do not play on or near the road while waiting for the bus to arrive. - 8.
+Look in both directions before crossing any roadway. - 9.
+Never walk on the road when there is a sidewalk or pathway. - 10.
+Always walk on the left side of the road facing on-coming traffic and step off the road when a motor vehicle approaches. - 11.
+Wait until the bus comes to a complete stop before trying to load and unload. - 12.
+Use the handrail while getting on/off the bus. - 13.
+If possible, wear white or light colored clothing or carry a flashlight when you walk on the roadway at night in order that the motoring public might be aware of your presence. - 14.
 When you must cross the road to enter the bus, or after leaving the bus, always cross in front of the bus and walk approximately ten feet ahead of the bumper.